metigator/OOP012-Inheritance/README.md

 - `LoggedHours` (Integer): The actual number of work hours logged by the software engineer.
 - `TrainingAllowance` (Decimal): The training allowance amount for the software engineer.
 - `StoryPointCompleted` (Integer): The number of story points completed by the software engineer.

-### Methods

-#### `CalculateNetSalary()`

->Calculates the gross salary based on the hourly rate and the expected number of work hours.
-Determines the overtime pay for any hours exceeding the expected number of work hours.
-Adds the training allowance to the salary.
-Adds an additional amount of $40 to the salary if the number of story points completed is greater than or equal to 80.
-Deducts the income tax from the gross salary.
-The tax rate is fixed at 10%.
-Calculates the net salary after deducting the taxes.

 ```csharp
 public class SoftwareEngineer